Research

 Woodson et al., 2015 Science

-The Woodson lab is currently interested in resolving three crucial questions about the chloroplast quality control mechanism:
+CROPPS and the Woodson lab is currently interested in resolving three crucial questions about long distance signaling in plants: